LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap/otudelim/greedy.rst

 While the **USEARCH** **UPARSE** pipeline is probably the most commonly used tool for greedy clustering, we will instead once again use **VSEARCH**. **VSEARCH** implements exactly the same clustering algorithm as **USEARCH**, but also allows greater flexibility in outputs and in similarity algorithms available.

-The following is the basic command for 97% clustering of our ASVs, using the **USEARCH** algorithm. :guilabel:`Run this command, using your ASVs as input and making sure to use a sensible name for the output file.` We would suggest including in your output file name the method and the threshold parameter (e.g. ``otus_greedy_0.97.fasta``)
+The following is the basic command for 97% clustering of our ASVs, using the **USEARCH** algorithm.
+Run this command, using your ASVs as input and making sure to use a sensible name for the output file.
+We would suggest including in your output file name the method and the threshold parameter (e.g. ``otus_greedy_0.97.fasta``)

 .. parsed-literal::